br1pa/br1pa.github.io/research.md

 ### Applied machine learning in healthcare

-My earlier work in the NHS focused on predictive-risk modelling, causal analysis, and health-economics applications.
-This included work on self-harm risk classification, and budget-impact modelling for healthcare interventions.
+My earlier work in the NHS focused on predictive risk modelling, causal analysis, and health economics applications.
+This included work on self-harm risk classification and budget-impact modelling for healthcare interventions.

 These projects aimed to connect statistical and machine-learning methods to operational decisions and real-world outcomes in healthcare systems.